 The film follows a similar concept as the ones explored in ‘Snowpiercer’, ‘Cube’, ‘Hunger Games’, and ‘Parasite’, but it stands out with what it focuses on.
 While most social allegories of the kind follow Rousseau’s “eat the rich” philosophy, ‘The Platform’ exposes us to the nightmarish reality of the poor forced to devour each other, friends and foes alike.
 According to Rousseau, “When the people shall have nothing more to eat, they will eat the rich”.

-‘The Platform’, however, doesn’t attack the rich, rather, it appeals to our responsibility as individuals who are part of the system.
-It is a critique on capitalism and our class structure, and the role each one of us play in it.
+‘The Platform’, however, doesn’t attack the rich; rather, it appeals to our responsibility as individuals who are part of the system.
+It is a critique on capitalism and our class structure and the role each one of us plays in it.
 It is no longer a distant reality that separates the viewers from what they watch.

-Through Goreng, it makes us aware that we could have bloods on our hands.
+Through Goreng, it makes us aware that we could have blood on our hands.
 By exposing us to the reality of the dizzying depths of the structure, it makes us question who we would be in the Pit.
-This is precisely why it becomes important to see the Pit through the eyes of Goreng who finds himself in different levels.
+This is precisely why it becomes important to see the Pit through the eyes of Goreng, who finds himself at different levels.

 Ending: The Girl is The Message